DevExpress/devextreme-documentation/concepts/05 Widgets/Chart/30 Tooltips/00 Overview.md

 ---

 Options declared in the **tooltip** object apply to all tooltips in the **Chart**.
 If you want to customize a specific tooltip, assign a function to the [customizeTooltip](/api-reference/20%20Data%20Visualization%20Widgets/BaseChart/1%20Configuration/tooltip/customizeTooltip.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/tooltip/#customizeTooltip') property.
-This function must return an object with options for the tooltip that you want to customize.
+This function must return an object with properties for the tooltip that you want to customize.

 ---
 ##### jQuery